FACULTY POSITIONS - OPEN RANK

 UNIVERSITY OF ILLINOIS AT URBANA-CHAMPAIGN

-The Department of Materials Science and Engineering (MSE) at the University of Illinois at Urbana Champaign is seeking to fill multiple tenured or tenure track faculty positions in all ranks.
-Candidates with research interest in the broad areas of materials science and engineering, materials physics, materials chemistry or biomaterials are welcome to apply.
-Successful applicants are expected to initiate and sustain a vigorous research program and have strong commitment to undergraduate and graduate teaching.
+The Department of Materials Science and Engineering (MatSE) at the University of Illinois at Urbana Champaign is seeking to fill multiple tenured or tenure track faculty positions in all ranks.
+Candidates with research interests in the broad areas of biological materials, metals, and computational soft materials are strongly encouraged to apply.
+Faculty members in the department are expected to initiate and sustain a vigorous research program.
+Candidates are expected to demonstrate a strong commitment to undergraduate and graduate teaching, and to diversity, equity, and inclusion through research, teaching, and service.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.